Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 Least Absolute Deviation (LAD) regression is an alternative to the more commonly used Ordinary Least Squares (OLS) regression method.
-The distinction between the two comes down to the error metrix they use when fitted to training data: LAD minimizes the sum of absolute residuals, while OLS minimizes the sum of squares of residuals.
+The distinction between the two comes down to the error metrics they use when fitted to training data: LAD minimizes the sum of absolute residuals, while OLS minimizes the sum of squares of residuals.